Bunix/commentator/readme.md

 ## Models

-Users may start adding comments once the `HasComments` trait has been added to an eloquent models
+Users may start adding comments once the `HasComments` trait has been added to an eloquent model.

 ```php
 class Article extends Model